How to Update Apps on Google Play

 Resetting the Google Play Store download manager

 If you still can’t download an app, you can try to reset your device’s preferences.
-Clearing data and cache will not delete your personal data, but it will reset all of your apps’ preferences to default.
+Clearing data and cache will not delete your data, but it will reset all of your apps’ preferences to default.
 To use the Google Play Store again, you can follow the steps mentioned above.
 Just make sure you back up your data before you start resetting your phone.
-If this doesn’t work, you can try rebooting your device and reconnect to the network.
+If this doesn’t work, you can try rebooting your device and reconnecting to the network.
 This should fix the Download pending issues.

 If nothing else works, try clearing the cache and data in the Google Play Store.
 Usually, the problem is caused by a combination of temporary files and outdated data in your Google Account.
 Clearing the cache and data will fix the problem.
 If none of these steps work, you should try factory resetting your device.
 However, if it doesn’t, you should always back up your data before factory resetting.